Topo (robot)

-The robots were sold commercially starting in May of 1983, and were intended to be inexpensive, lacking a complicated manipulating device.
-By 1984 Topo II (also known as Topo w/ Sound) would release, having updated software and the ability to use Text-to-speech.
+The robots were sold commercially starting in May 1983, and were intended to be inexpensive, lacking a complicated manipulating device.
+By 1984 Topo II (also known as Topo w/ Sound) would release, having updated software and the ability to use text-to-speech.
 Later in 1984 Topo III would begin production to a limited quantity.
 This last iteration removed the detachable arms, instead going for swappable trays, alongside consolidating the ABS plastic shell into just two pieces.
 A final Topo IV was planned during the final days of the company, but only its sensor belt was built before the company shut down.
 Topo IV's spec sheet was closer to Androbot's Brains On Board line of robots.

 Units are beige molded plastic with two drive wheels as feet and stand 36½ inches tall.
 The series could be equipped with additional plastic accessories, such as the AndroWagon and AndroFridge, for carrying objects.
 Communication is via a radio or infrared transmitter attached to a personal computer.
 Topo II and III use an infrared transmitter, and can be controlled by a four way pad on the top of their head that also serves as the infrared receiver.